michellecolin/contacts-manager/README.md

 The rest API is located at the __"contact-manager-backend"__ directory.
 Inside this directory there is a __README.md__ file where you'll find the instructions of how to run the API.

 The frontend is located at the __"contact-manager-frontend"__ directory.
 Inside this directory there is a __README.md__ file where you'll find the instructions of how to run the frontend.

+Please, remeber to run the rest API before running the frontend.